microsoft/jacdac/services/led.md

     group: light
     status: stable

-A controller for small displays of individually controlled RGB LEDs.
+A controller for displays of individually controlled RGB LEDs.

-This service handles displays with 64 or less LEDs.
+For 64 or less LEDs, the service should support the pack the pixels in the pixels register.
-Use the [LED strip service](/services/ledstrip) for longer light strips.
+Beyond this size, the register should return an empty payload as the amount of data exceeds the size of a packet.
+Typically services that use more than 64 LEDs will run on the same MCU and will maintain the pixels buffer internally.

 ## Registers